digital-dream-labs/oskr-owners-manual/doc/unlock.md

 8. Connect! `ssh root@<ROBOT_IP_FROM_ABOVE>`

-9. Type the command `exit` to leave the ssh session.
+9. Type the command `exit` to leave the SSH session.

 ## Congratulations!
 Vector is unlocked!